magnefique-studios/javashop-otel/README.md

 We now have a total of 6 locations !

-# Environment Setup
+# Environment Setup MACOS

+Tested on Macos ( Tested on Mac M1/M2, Intel Macs should be OK ! )

-NOTE: Docker must have access to 6GB RAM minimum or the Instruments Service will not function.
+## IMPORTANT: Docker must have access to 6-GB RAM minimum for this workshop.

-Option 1: Install Multipass
+### Option 1: Install Multipass

-Multipass - follow instructions here https://github.com/signalfx/observability-workshop/tree/main/multipass
+Multipass Installation - follow instructions here https://github.com/signalfx/observability-workshop/tree/main/multipass

 Multipass Docker should consume memory as available, so please have 6GB RAM free to run successfully.

-Option 2: Install Colima
+### Option 2: Install Colima

 Colima - Colima is a docker daemon that does not require Docker Desktop.
 This is used to avoid any docker license issues with Docker Desktop.

-Macos ( Tested on Mac M1/M2, Intel Macs should be OK ! )

 Colima Full details are here ( setup commands below) : https://github.com/abiosoft/colima